MF42-DZH/GT4S2RC/README.md

 To use `ViabilityTester.hs` effectively, it must be compiled with the threaded option and optimisations.
 I recommend the command `ghc -main-is ViabilityTester ViabilityTester.hs -O2 -threaded` and then enabling the RTS system when running by running the compiled output as `ViabilityTester[.exe] +RTS -N6`.
 You can use `UnviabilityTester.hs` in the same way, but it instead finds the worst username of a maximum length.

 Car viability metric list provided by TeaKanji.
-If any of the four primary lists (`CARLIST.txt`, `RACELIST.txt`, `FUNCLIST.txt`, `VIABILITY.txt`) are modified, please run `runghc GenerateCombinedList.hs` to initialise the new data into `COMBINEDLIST.txt`.
+If any of the five primary lists (`CARLIST.txt`, `RACELIST.txt`, `FUNCLIST.txt`, `VIABILITY.txt`, `RACENAMES.txt`) are modified, please run `runghc GenerateCombinedList.hs` to initialise the new data into `COMBINEDLIST.txt`.